 When pitting tutoring vs teaching, it’s important to remember the objective of each.
 It’s a teacher’s job to grade students, and that means marking questions right or wrong.
 Conversely, tutors support students and ensure learning without judgment.

 For fear of being wrong, a child might feel anxious about showing their work at school.
 In a tutoring scenario, a tutor won’t mark a student right or wrong.
-That means students are free to demonstrate their understanding in a risk-free environment.
+That means students are at leisure to demonstrate their understanding in a risk-free environment.

 Also, a teacher might leave little or no time for students to ask questions in class.
 Tutors, on the other hand, always encourage students to ask as many questions as they can.
 If a student decides a question is worth asking, the answer is worth remembering.
 Tutors know this is a great way to learn, so they love answering questions.